andreikop/enki/index.md

 ---

 <div class="content-row-1" markdown="1">
-##enki is a text editor for programmers.
+##Enki is a text editor for programmers.
 It is:

 * **User friendly.** Intuitive interface.
 Works out of the box.
 You don't have to read a lot of docs
 * **Hacker friendly** Code as quickly as possible.
 Without mouse.